givetoiowa/ct3.5/aws_migration/README.md

 	- Install vsftpd ([tutorial](http://blog.liwen.name/configure-vsftpd-on-amazon-ec2/148))
 	- Make the needed changes to the conf file in /etc/vsftpd/vsftpd.conf
 	- **Important** Make sure TCP ports are open for FTP and passive FTP
-	- Generate an ssh key to use for authentication on EC2 server
+	- Connect with an ftp client